zhuxinyishcn/CS5520-Project/_posts/2021-11-12-Final_Project_Proposal.md

 1. I probably will add an OAuth pipeline for user authentication
 2. Save user information and display it on the login page.

-## Add ability to reorder tasks by dragging and dropping
+## Add ability to "share"/export a ToDo to another app "share"/export a ToDo to another app

-1. User can dragging to reorganize the todo Item
+1. User can share the todo Item with his friends
-2. User can put the most important thing at the front the put least important at last.
+2. User can put the most important thing as an SMS message to his contact to remind him.